Mobile retargeting: how mobile is leveraging out-of-home advertising

 Location-based targeting is an advanced system of many streams of variable information.
 Advertisers focus on different strategies in order to target groups specifically.
 Here are some of the practices advertisers are using most commonly today:

 Geo-fencing: As covered earlier, geo-fencing refers to the targeting of users within a predefined area in terms of longitude and latitude.
 It can be described as a virtual “fence” – any consumer inside the radius of the advertisement can be targeted.
-The strategy is commonly used inside dense shopping centres in order to drive more foot traffic with advertisements tailored to a specific store’s promotions.
+The strategy is commonly used inside dense shopping centers in order to drive more foot traffic with advertisements tailored to a specific store’s promotions.

 Geo-conquesting: Similar to geo-fencing in that it is centralized around a certain radius, geo-conquesting is a new tactic with the intent of reaching consumers when they are physically in or around a competitor’s store.
-By accessing a consumers ‘current location’, as well as situational variables such as time and probable reasoning, marketers can now create relevant and impactful advertisements in order to drive a competitor’s client the other direction.
+By accessing a consumer’s ‘current location’, as well as situational variables such as time and probable reasoning, marketers can now create relevant and impactful advertisements in order to drive a competitor’s client in the other direction.

-Geo-aware targeting: The basis of mobile retargeting, geo-aware targeting uses location data supplied by a mobile provider in order to display ads of nearby businesses on potential consumers mobile devices.
+Geo-aware targeting: The basis of mobile retargeting, geo-aware targeting uses location data supplied by a mobile provider in order to display ads of nearby businesses on potential consumers’ mobile devices.

 Place-based targeting: This strategy involves targeting mobile users at a specific location at a specific time.
 It is commonly used at live concerts or sporting events.